Premier League Golden Boot

 The Premier League was founded in 1992, when the clubs of the First Division left the Football League and established a new commercially independent league that negotiated its own broadcast and sponsorship agreements.
 The newly formed league had no sponsor for its inaugural season until Carling agreed to a four-year £12 million deal that started the following season, and it was simply known as the Premier League in its first year.
 As a result, the award was called the "Premier League Golden Boot" when Teddy Sheringham received the inaugural award in 1993.
 Originally consisting of 22 teams, the league contracted to 20 teams after the 1994–95 season; this reduced the number of games played from 42 to 38.

 Thierry Henry and Mohamed Salah have both won the Golden Boot on four occasions, more than any other player.
 Jimmy Floyd Hasselbaink and Dwight Yorke were the first non-English and non-European winners, respectively, when they shared the award with Michael Owen in 1999.
 Alan Shearer and Henry have won the award in three consecutive seasons.
 Kevin Phillips, Henry, Cristiano Ronaldo, Luis Suárez and Erling Haaland won the European Golden Shoe in the same season as the Premier League Golden Boot, with Henry achieving this on two occasions (2004 and 2005).
 Shearer, Hasselbaink and Van Persie are the only players to win the Golden Boot with two clubs.

 Haaland scored the most goals to win the Golden Boot, with 36 in 2022–23.
 With 35 games played in the season, he also recorded the highest goals-to-games ratio to win the award, of 1.03.
 Nicolas Anelka scored the fewest goals to clinch the award outright, with 19 goals in 2008–09.
 The all-time record for lowest number of goals scored to be bestowed the award, however, is 18 goals; this was achieved during the 1997–98 and 1998–99 seasons, when the award was shared between three players both times.
 The latter season marked the last time the Golden Boot was shared until 2010–11, when Dimitar Berbatov and Carlos Tevez both scored 20 goals that season to tie for the award.
 Since then, the award was shared two more times: in 2018–19 (by three players) and in 2021–22 (two players).
 Notably, Son Heung-min, who shared the award with Salah in the 2021–22 season, became the first Asian player to win the Golden Boot.
-The Premier League Golden Boot is currently held by Mohamed Salah with 29 goals.
+The Premier League Golden Boot is currently held by Erling Haaland with 27 goals.